Andy Volpe -

 - My Pila I actually throw so I keep the tips fairly 'sharp'.

 Therefore: NO ONE in the audience is allowed to handle any weapon.
-Ever.
-Period.

 The Less You Handle A Weapon, The Less Dangerous It Is.